Contra (New England)

 Form: Proper lines

 Preparation: Take hands in fours from the top.
-‘1’s should familiarize themselves with their right and left diagonal (1st and 2nd corner).
+‘1’s should familiarize themselves with the neighbors on their right and left diagonal (1st and 2nd corner).

-A1: ‘1’s cross the set - passing by right hands, cast down below the ‘2’s (who nudge up) and, individually, turn up the middle, where, arm around waist, they single-turn the ‘2’s.
+A1: ‘1’s cross the set - passing by right hands, cast down below the ‘2’s (who nudge up) and, individually, turn up the center, where, arm around waist, they single-turn the ‘2’s.

 A2: ‘1’s, in the center of the set, in a longways line (with their partner on their right), Balance the Line (to the right, then left),